Privacy Against Agnostic Inference Attacks in Vertical Federated Learning: Privacy against agnostic inference attack

 where $f: \mathbb{R}^{d\times d} \rightarrow \mathbb {R}$ satisfies the so-called \textit{blanket assumption}, i.e., the function $f(\mathbf{R})$ is differentiable and $\frac{\partial f}{\partial \mathbf{R}}$ is Lipschitz continuous\footnote{Assume two metric spaces $(\pmb{\mathcal{R}}, d_{\mathbf{R}})$ and $(\mathcal{X}, dx)$, where $d_{\mathbf{R}}$ and $dx$ denote the metrics on $\pmb{\mathcal{R}}$ and $\mathcal{X}$, respectively.
 A function $f: \pmb{\mathcal{R}} \rightarrow \mathcal{X}$ is called Lipschitz continuous if there exists a real constant $K \geq 0$, such that for all $\mathbf{R}_1$ and $\mathbf{R}_2$ in $\pmb{\mathcal{R}}$, we have .}.
 The orthogonality constraint in (\ref{M3}) can be expressed as $\mathcal{S}_d=\{\mathbf{R}\in \mathbb{R}^{d\times d}|\mathbf{R}^T\mathbf{R} = \mathbf{I}_d\}$, and is denoted as Stiefel manifold in real matrix space.

 \begin{remark} The problem outlined in equation (\ref{M3}) plays a crucial role in various applications, such as ``discretized Kohn-Sham energy minimization'' and ``unsupervised feature selection.''
 There are numerous methods available to address this problem, the majority of which utilize a trust-region strategy with quadratic approximation.
-However, preserving feasibility often requires the use of an orthonormalization process, which can lead to low scalability, particularly when the number of columns is substantial.
-Thus, it is essential to employ an efficient approach that maintains the structure of the orthogonality constraints when solving (\ref{M3}).
-In our numerical experiments, we utilize the PySTOP module, which has been implemented in Python based on the methods described in \cite{slpg1, slpg2}. \end{remark}
+In our numerical experiments, we utilize the PySTOP module based on the methods described in \cite{slpg1, slpg2}. \end{remark}

 Almost all the algorithms tackling problems of the type (\ref{M3}), require gradient of the objective function $f(\mathbf{R})$ wrt the set $\mathcal{S}_d$.
 Denoting this gradient by $\nabla_s f(\mathbf{R})$, it is shown in \cite[eq.
 (2.53)]{slpg3}, that it is of the form